Glen Jakovich

 His brother Allen Jakovich was a full-forward for the Melbourne Football Club.
 During their career, the two brothers lined up against each other on more than one occasion.
 Another brother, Gary, had played with South Fremantle during the early 1980s.
 Glen was taller than his brother at 193 cm, but at 100 kg, both brothers were similarly solid in build.

 Jackovich represented his state of Western Australia several times, in State of Origin.
 Jakovich has described that playing for his state, was one of his fondest memories in football.
 In 2003, Jakovich was selected as the Australia international rules football team's goalkeeper for the 2003 International Rules Series in Australia.
 Although the series was tied at one test win apiece, Australia won the series with a 101–94 aggregate score.

 Glen Jakovich retired from football in 2004, kicking three goals in a win over Sydney Swans in his last game.
 Jakovich was the Eagles' games played record holder from 2003, when he overtook Guy McKenna's 267 games, until Dean Cox surpassed him in 2014.

-Jakovich was an expert commentator on Fox Sports and 882 6PR, but now broadcasts from Western Australia for 1116 SEN Melbourne.
+Jakovich is an expert commentator on 882 6PR,in Western Australia.

 In 2008 he was inducted into the Australian Football Hall of Fame and the West Australian Football Hall of Fame.
 He was an inaugural inductee in the West Coast Eagles Hall of Fame in 2011.

 Jakovich is married to Emily and they have three children.
 He is a second generation Australian of Croatian heritage.